jalexxx/your-truth-api/README.md

 # your-truth-api

 Inspired by [Telegraph](https://telegra.ph/), this app allows users to write down their thoughts whilst remaining anonymous.
+It allows you to reflect on those thoughts as your mind speaks the truth.
+Reflect.
+And act upon that reflection as you please.

+( Be wise ).

 Posts are stored in a MongoDB database and can be accessed through an API.
 This app was created by [@bojin11](https://github.com/bojin11) and [@jalexxx](https://github.com/jalexxx/) as part of Futureproof's Coding Challenge.